 Yes, you are an important part of your HVAC System.
 It is your decisions that will decide the comfort, energy savings, and life expectancy of your heating and cooling system.
 While all the components are designed to work together, nothing happens until you touch the thermostat.
 Learning how the components work and how to take care of them will provide you with comfort and peace of mind.
 If you have questions or concerns about your system, mention them to your technician during your next maintenance visit.

 Most homes have a gas-forced heating/central air conditioning system that utilizes a duct system to move the air.
 It consists of a supply line and a return line.
 This ductwork is run through the walls and ceilings of the home.
 The main trunk lines can be seen hanging from the ceiling in a basement.

 The return air ductwork is essentially the air your system is “breathing in” from the space and bringing it back to the furnace.
 The return openings should not be blocked or covered.

 The openings for the return air can be:

 – Individual small grilles, high on an interior wall in most rooms except bathrooms or kitchens.

-– One central large grille in the ceiling of common area,
+– One central large grille in the ceiling of the common area,

 The supply openings can be:

-– An individual register, in the floor near windows or doorways
+– An individual register, on the floor near windows or doorways

 – An individual register in the ceiling.